bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

 used then this might be something like "arm-none-eabi-".
 Note that this parameter will normally have a dash (-) at the end.

+    export CROSS_COMPILE=arm-sc-linux-gnueabi-

+#### ARCH
+This is the name of the cpu architecture we are building the Linux kernel for.
+In our case this is always set to "arm", referring to 32 bit arm style CPUs as used by the Seagate Central.

+    export ARCH=arm

+#### KBUILD_OUTPUT
+This is the location of the build directory and the location of the ".config" kernel configuration file.
+(Make sure the specified directory exists and contains the ".config" kernel configuration file)

+    export KBUILD_OUTPUT=../obj

-#### PATH
+#### LOADADDR
-If the cross compililation tool binaries are not in the standard path then the location of the tools needs to be prepended to the path.
-This will most likely be the case when using the tools generated by the Seagate-Central-Toolchain project.
-If using the generic arm cross compiler then it probably won't be necessary to set this variable.

-Here is an example of how the "make olddefconfig" command would be run when using the toolchain as generated by the Seagate-Central-Toolchain project.
+This is the address in memory where the kernel needs to be copied to when the Seagate Central boots up.
+This project has been configured so that it should always be set to 0x02000000 as per the original Seagate Central kernel.

+    export LOADADDR=0x02000000

+### make olddefconfig
+The following step makes sure that your kernel configuration is up to date and compatible with the kernel version being built.
+It automatically reconciles any differences between the configuration file, your building environment and the version of Linux being compiled.

+Make sure that the environment variables discussed in the previous section are correctly set before executing this command.

-     KBUILD_OUTPUT=../obj ARCH=arm LOADADDR=0x02000000 CROSS_COMPILE=arm-sc-linux-gnueabi- PATH=$HOME/Seagate-Central-Toolchain/cross/tools/bin:$PATH make olddefconfig
+    make olddefconfig

 ### Optional - make menuconfig
 If desired the kernel configuration can be customized by running the **make menuconfig** dialog.
 This dialog presents a user friendly menu driven interface which allows you to add, remove and modify kernel features.

-Here is an example of how the make menuconfig command would be run when using the toolchain as generated by the Seagate-Central-Toolchain project.
-Note that all the same environment variables as the "make olddefconfig" command need to be set.

-     KBUILD_OUTPUT=../obj ARCH=arm LOADADDR=0x02000000 CROSS_COMPILE=arm-sc-linux-gnueabi- PATH=$HOME/Seagate-Central-Toolchain/cross/tools/bin:$PATH make menuconfig
+    make menuconfig

-Once you have finished making changes, select the "exit" option at the bottom of the menuconfig window.
+Once you have finished making any required changes, select the "exit" option at the bottom of the menuconfig window.
 If prompted "Do you wish to save your configuration" make sure to select "yes".

 ### Build the kernel
 The linux kernel can now be build with the "make uImage" command in order to generate a kernel suitable for loading on the Seagate Central.

-Note that the same environment variables need to be set when running the "make uImage" command as when the "make menuconfig" command was run.

 Note also that it might be useful to include the "-j[num-cpus]" parameter in the make command as this will let the compilation process make use of multiple CPU threads